matthewfeickert/intro-to-docker/_episodes/03-running-containers.md

 ~~~
 {: .source}

-revealing that you are in `/home/docker/data` and check the host to see that you are not in your local host system
+revealing that you are in `/home/docker/data` and check the host to see that you are not
+in your local host system

 ~~~
 hostname
 ~~~
 {: .source}

-Further, check the `os-release` to see that you are actually inside a release of Debian (given the [Docker Library's Python image](https://github.com/docker-library/python) Dockerfile choices)
+Further, check the `os-release` to see that you are actually inside a release of Debian
+(given the [Docker Library's Python image][docker-hub-python] Dockerfile choices)

 ~~~
 cat /etc/os-release